Yaakov Bodo: Acting and film career

-A year after his arrival in Israel, Bodo joined the Israel Defense Forces, where he first assembled and led the Southern Command Troupe.
+A year after his arrival in Israel, Bodo joined the Israel Defense Forces, where he first assembled and led the Southern Command Band.
 Following the disbanding of that troupe in 1954, he was assigned the creation of the Northern Command troupe, which he led for three-and-a-half years.

 Meanwhile, he came up with his "Moishe Ventilator" character.
-Upon his release, he starred in a theater show by that name which was a hit in the 1950s—running more than a thousand times—and which was eventually made into a film version.
+Upon his release, he starred in a theater show by that name, which was a hit in the 1950s—running more than a thousand times—and which was eventually made into a film version.